lucky-sideburn/kubeinvaders/README.md

 ### Zoom In / Out

-Press + or - buttons to increase or decrease the game screen.
+Press the + or - buttons to increase or decrease the game screen.

-### Chaos Containers for masters and workers nodes
+### Chaos Containers for Master and Worker Nodes

-- Select from the menu "Show Current Chaos Container for nodes" to watch which container start when you fire against a worker node (not an alien, they are pods).
+- Select "Show Current Chaos Container for Nodes" from the menu to see which container starts when you attack a worker node (not an alien, they are pods).

-- Select from the menu "Set Custom Chaos Container for nodes" to use your preferred image or configuration against nodes.
+- Select "Set Custom Chaos Container for Nodes" from the menu to use your preferred image or configuration against nodes.

 ## Architecture